kurenn/ruby-dojo/docs/install-ruby.md

 ```bash
 ruby-2.7.1
 ```

-Now we need to make that Ruby the default Ruby for our system, which we can do by creating a new file called ``~/.ruby-version`` with this content:
+Now we need to make that Ruby version the default one for our system, which we achieve by creating a new file called `~/.ruby-version` with this content:

 ```bash
 ruby-2.7.1
 ```

-his file tells ``chruby`` which Ruby we want to use by default.
-To change the ruby version that we’re using, we can run ``chruby ruby-2.7.1`` for example – assuming that we have Ruby 2.7.1 installed first!
+This file tells `chruby` which Ruby we want to use by default.
+To change the ruby version that we’re using, we can run `chruby ruby-2.7.1` for example – assuming that we have Ruby 2.7.1 installed first!

 Did this work?
 Let’s find out by running ruby -v: